ingenarel/Split-It/README.md

 ![image](https://github.com/ingenarel/Split-It/assets/145784829/fdf78ca3-ae61-4fe3-a619-593cf264b579)
 ### 5. Then click ok. and click ok again.

-Now whenever you need to split your caches. drag and drop it where your simulation cache folder is, and then run and install it in the current directory. it will autorun the files that are necessary...
+Now whenever you need to split your caches. drag and drop it where your simulation cache folder is, (NOT INSIDE THE SIMULATION FOLDER, BUT INSTEAD WHERE THE SIMULATION FOLDER IS!) and then run and install it in the current directory.
+It will promt an installation folder.
+Don't change it. install in the current directory. otherwise it won't work.
+It's just a few bat files, a readme file and the license file.
+You can delete this later if you want to.
+It will autorun the files that are necessary...
-And if windows defender blocks it, select it and allow threats.
+And if windows defender still blocks it, select it and allow threats.